kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 Note that the key feature of our model (we emphasize: adapted from Flaxman et al.) is that it models the random delay between the unobserved event of COVID-19 infection and the observed event of hospital admission for COVID-19.
+The following is the list of the components of the model, and their relations among one another.

 *  Observed daily COVID-19 hospital admission count